A Nonparametric Likelihood Approach for Inference in Instrumental Variable Models: Introduction

-To circumvent this problem, we propose a novel nonparametric likelihood approach, which builds on the fact that the plug-in estimates identify the CDFs for the compliers at any given point based on a binomially distributed random variable, which counts the number of outcomes that are less than or equal to the value at the given point.
-Our nonparametric likelihood multiplies together the pieces of the likelihood contributed by these binomial random variables.
-This is a composite or ``pseudo'' likelihood rather than a true likelihood because the binomial random variables are actually dependent, but are treated as independent in the composite likelihood.
-Composite likelihood has been found useful in a range of areas including problems in geo-statistics, spatial extremes, space-time models, clustered data, longitudinal data, time series and statistical genetics, see \cite{lindsay1988composite}, \cite{heagerty1998composite}, \cite{varin2011overview} and \cite{larribe2011composite}.
-We call this composite nonparametric likelihood method, the {\it binomial likelihood} (BL) method because it maximizes the average of the likelihood of the binomial random variables at each point across all observation points.
-The {\it maximum binomial likelihood} (MBL) estimates are obtained by maximizing the BL under the monotonicity and non-negativity constraints.
-We derive the asymptotic properties of the MBL estimates, develop efficient algorithms for computing them, construct new tests for detecting distributional effects, and evaluate their performances on real and synthetic data sets.
-The results obtained are summarized below.
+In this paper, we propose a novel nonparametric likelihood-based approach for comparing the two counterfactual distribution functions, with or without treatment for compliers, that uses the compliance class information and allows for estimation and hypothesis testing in a common holistic framework.
+This requires a methodological innovation because the usual nonparametric likelihood approach using the empirical likelihood \citep{owen2001} does not work for the IV model because there are infinitely many solutions that maximize the likelihood \citep{geman1982}.
+Our proposed \textit{binomial likelihood} (BL) approach creates a piece of likelihood at each knot (or evaluating point), by using binomially distributed outcomes: outcomes smaller than or equal to the knot, and outcomes larger than the knot.
+Then, it multiplies together the pieces of these likelihoods across all knots creating a composite likelihood.
+This is a ``pseudo'' likelihood rather than the true likelihood because the binomial random variables are actually dependent, but are treated as independent in the composite likelihood.
+Due to its binomial nature in defining likelihood functions, we specifically call this composite likelihood, the binomial likelihood (BL).
+Composite likelihood has been found useful in a range of areas including problems in geostatistics, spatial extremes, space-time models, clustered data, longitudinal data, time series and statistical genetics; see \citet{lindsay1988composite}, \citet{heagerty1998composite}, \citet{larribe2011composite}, and \citet{varin2011overview}.